-Academic participants from accredited universities or research institutions will be admitted on a spaceavailable basis for a discount of 20%.
+The fee for participating in the training workshop is 2,500 Euro and includes lectures, course material and lunches.
+Academic participants from accredited universities or research institutions will be admitted on a space-available basis for a discount of 20%.
 Graduate students from accredited academic institutions are likewise admitted on a space-available basis for a discount of 50%.
 Please fax or email a copy of your student ID to get the discount.
 There will be a limited number of scholarships (excluding travel and subsistence expenses) that have been set aside for qualified participants from developing countries.
-Deadline for the application for a scholarship is July 28, 2014.
+Deadline for the application for a scholarship is July 21, 2017.
 Preference will be given to applicants who have documented previous experience in general equilibrium modelling with GAMS.
-To apply for a scholarship in the form of a tuition waiver, send your CV and a research paper via email to Zoryana Olekseyuk.
-A decision on the allocation of scholarships will be made until August 1, 2014, in order to allow for an early arrangement of flights, visa etc.
+To apply for a scholarship in the form of a tuition waiver, send your CV and a research paper via email to the course coordinator Markus Greve.
+A decision on the allocation of scholarships will be made until July 28, 2017, in order to allow for an early arrangement of flights, visa etc.